mwvgroup/Pitt-Google-Broker/docs/source/installation_setup/developer_dependencies.rst

 Developer Dependencies
 ======================

-This section outlines installation instructions for various project dependencies.
+This section outlines the tools necessary for deploying and managing a broker instance in the cloud.
 You can choose to install all dependencies at once, or revisit the included subsections as needed.

 Google Cloud SDK
 ----------------

-You will need to have the ``gcloud`` command line API installed to handle authentication tasks when connecting and deploying services to GCP.
+The ``gcloud`` command line API is used to handle administrative tasks in the GCP.
 Up to date installation instructions are available at `https://cloud.google.com/sdk/install <https://cloud.google.com/sdk/install>`_.
 After installation is finished, ensure that ``gcloud`` is available in the system ``PATH``.
-If you already have ``gcloud`` installed, ensure that is is up to date using:
+If you already have ``gcloud`` installed, ensure that is is up to date:

 .. code-block:: bash

    gcloud components update

-To authenticate your command line installation, use the ``auth`` command:
+Many sections of the documentation will also assume you have authenticated your command line installation and configured your project ID:

 .. code-block:: bash
    gcloud auth login
    gcloud config set project [PROJECT-ID]

-You will also need to authorize Docker to push images to the GCP Container Registry where your Docker images will be stored.
+You should also authorize Docker to push images to the GCP Container Registry where your Docker images will be stored.
 This is achieved by using the command: